kisonecat/tikzwolke/README.md

   \end{tikzpicture}
 </script>
 ```
-This TikZ will be compiled (on the tikzwolke.com server) into SVGs;
+Your TikZ will be compiled (on the tikzwolke.com server) into SVGs;
 the `<script>` element will be replaced with the corresponding SVG.